323 Area Code Scam Report

 Not all 323 scam calls run the same playbook.
 The FTC categorizes complaints by subject, and the automation rate (robocall percentage) reveals which scams are run by machines versus live callers.

-Reducing your debt (credit cards, mortgage, student loans) scams have the highest automation rate at 67%, meaning 7 out of 10 calls are robots.
-Medical & prescriptions follows at 63.4%.
+Warranties & protection plans scams have the highest automation rate at 91.6%, meaning 9 out of 10 calls are robots.
+Energy, solar, & utilities follows at 71%.
 If your phone rings from a 323 number and you hear a recorded message about debt, tech support, or a government agency, it is almost certainly spoofed.

 Calls pretending to be government, businesses, or family and friends